-Squirrel Super fined $55k for wild claims about investing in property
+Squirrel Super fined $55k for property claims

 More than 18 months after legal action was launched, Squirrel Super will pay $55,000 for claims made in marketing materials about investing in residential property.